Blog Post Updated on: August 17, 2022.

 5. Open Your Windows

-If it isn’t too cold, you can open your windows.
+If the windows are fogging up in your house, and it isn’t too cold, you can open your windows.
 This will release some of the warm, moist air that is trapped in the house.

 6. Raise the Temperature